HuynhNamKevin/ASM/posts/Week3.md

 **Functions**

 . are like recipes

 . **defining** a function = writing a recipe

 . **calling** a function = making the cake

-. side effects are when functions change things outside their scope
+. side effects are when functions change things outside their scope:

     > quick and easy

     > can get very messy

-. functions have inputs and outputs
+. functions have inputs and outputs:
     > **arguments** = inputs

     > **return** = outputs

 **Homework**